9 Brutal Reasons Why He Hasn’t Proposed [The Honest Truth]

 Sure, while you don’t need a marriage to survive, working to make a living only binds you to the Man – cough, I meannn “workforce” system.
 But we’re talking about marriage here, which is about a sacred commitment – since marriage is a promise of unconditional Love for another human being.

-I think we try to avoid and ignore the fact that there are many reasons why someone is hesitant to take the plunge – other than not believing in marriage.
-And if that’s the only case, why continue the relationship thinking you can change them?
+I think we try to avoid and ignore the fact that there are many reasons why someone is hesitant to take the plunge –ย other than not believing in marriage.
+And if that’s the only case,ย why continue the relationship thinking you can change their mind?
 Otherwise, if you believe you are in a stable and healthy relationship at this point, you might be wondering why he still has yet to get down on one knee.

 9 Brutal Reasons Why He Hasn't Proposed [The Honest Truth!] | Reasons why he's avoiding a proposal | #proposal #engagement #loveadivce #relationships | He still hasn't proposed - here are 9 reasons he may not yet be giving you a ring | theMRSingLink

-He says he doesn’t believe in the whole “marriage thing
+He doesn’t believe in the whole marriage thing

 Maybe his parent’s divorced has some level of influence (on his ideas and optimism on marriage).
-Or he’s already been married once before, and is struggling as to whether or not a second go-around is ideal.
-If it isn’t merely a reluctance factor, then this could be a personal choice.
+Or he’s already been married once before and is struggling whether or not a second go-around is in his ideal picture.
+If it isn’t merely a reluctance factor, then it could simply be personal choice.
 If you aren’t sure if he believes in marriage, then here’s the question to ask yourself: have you actually discussed this major milestone – in full?

 Whether you’ve been together 2 weeks or 2 years, this question should almost be as normal as “Do you like food?” in the dating world.
 Seriously, ladies – if your lifelong dream is to one day be married to your prince charming – shouldn’t you know right off the bat if he shares the same dream as you, too?